chitacan/lets-dig-adb/README.md

 ## Demo

 This presentation has 2 demo slides.
-You can show them without leaving them.
+You can see them without leaving presentation.
 You need to connect real android device or emulator on your machine.
 If you have neither, [genymotion](http://www.genymotion.com/) will be a neat solution.

 ### Demo #1 (localabstract)